ohkami-rs/anysc-rustls/README.md

 ### Solution

-However, it's enabled by a **crate-level unification layer** as this crate:
+However, it's enabled by a **crate-level shim layer** as this crate:

 ```toml
 [dependencies]